 Attribute or parameter properties

-The following table describes the default attribute (parameter) properties available in PATROL, ProactiveNet, and TrueSight Operations Management.
+The following table describes the default attribute (parameter) properties available in PATROL, ProactiveNet, TrueSight console, and BMC Helix Operations Management.

-Collector and text parameters do not display the TrueSight and Central Monitoring Administration properties.
+Collector and text parameters do not display the TrueSight console/ BMC Helix Operations Management and Central Monitoring Administration properties.

 |Monitor Type||The monitor type under which this attribute is displayed.|